priest110/priest110/README.md

 ## About me

-I am a software engineer from Braga, Portugal, who enjoys researching, creating, and developing new things.
+I'm a software engineer from Braga, Portugal, who enjoys researching, creating, and developing new things.
 I am particularly interested in Distributed Systems, Fault Tolerance, Performance & Optimization, and Distributed & Parallel Computing.

 ## Some stats about my activity and languages used</h2>